 Managing your medication in hospital

-Always carry an up-to-date list of your current medication (the name of the medication, the dose, and when and why you are taking it).
+Always carry an up-to-date list of your current medications (the name of the medication, the dose, and when and why you are taking it).
 Give this list to your nurse or doctor.

 Always ask your doctor or nurse about your medication.
 Questions to ask include: